jprobinson/eazye/README.md

 func GenerateSince(info MailboxInfo, since time.Time, markAsRead, delete bool, responses chan Response)
 ```

-#### `eazye` will pull out the most common headers and bits but also provides the `mail.M
-essage` in case you want to pull additional data.
+#### `eazye` will pull out the most common headers and bits but also provides the `mail.Message` in case you want to pull additional data.

 ```go
 type Email struct {